Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

 ### `convert_v3_to_recbole.py`

-Converts the v3 interactions into the RecBole format.
+Converts the Fashion-Heavy interactions into the RecBole format.

 Input: